pixley/pf2e-statblock-for-obsidian/README.md

 ==Unique== ==Medium== ==Humanoid==
 ```

+Certain specific traits, such as for size and rarity, are automatically colored according to convention.

 For abbreviated statblocks, such as the ones for brief NPC blurbs, instead use heading 3, prefixed with a triple hash `###`

 ### Line Breaks